-There is a misconception that investing in Shares is like gambling.
-This is not true at all, no way is investing in shares gambling.
-Please note that we are talking about investing in shares for long term and not trading in Shares and derivatives, which is a different thing altogether and is explained in our page about Derivative Trading in Futures and Options.
+Many people are afraid of investing in Shares because they think investing in Shares is like gambling.
+This is not true at all.
+Please note that we are talking about investing in stocks for long term.
+Trading in Shares and derivatives is a different thing altogether and we explain about this in our page about Derivative Trading in Futures and Options.

-To illustrate this we have below graphs of the actual values of the best known stock market gauge in India, the BSE SENSEX (Bombay Stock Exchange Sensitive Index).
-The BSE SENSEX index is a daily value obtained by adding the daily share price of 30 best companies in India who are judged to be well managed and stable (some companies share values are given more weightage).
+To illustrate this, we have below graphs of the actual values of the best-known stock market gauge in India, the BSE SENSEX.
+The BSE SENSEX index is a daily value obtained by adding the daily share price of 30 best companies in India who are judged to be well managed and stable (some companies shares are given more weightage).

 Biggest stock market crashes in India